aissam-out/ML_milestones/README.md

 - *Recurrent Neural Networks - Basics*

 In this project, we present a basic implementation of a RNN with LSTM.
 We used the MNIST dataset and we have achieved a 0.998 training accuracy and 0.992 testing accuracy.

+- *Save and Restore a Model using TensorFlow*

+The main purpose of this project is to bring you with a very clear understanding of how Tensorflow models are saved and restored.